 With the key in the custom metadata schema ready, we can now import our embeddings.

-You can import embeddings after you have imported your data or during your data import.
+You can import embeddings after you have added your data or during your data registration.

 If config